 At night the vessel carries the lights as required for pilot vessels by the International Regulations for Preventing Collisions at Sea.
 The vessel also displays a white stakel light at maximum intervals of 10 minutes.
-Operational execution of pilotage is coordinated on VHF channel 79 by the Pilot Steenbank from the Scheldt Coordination Centre at Flushing.
-Inbound unpiloted vessels receive the necessary instructions for this via VHF channel 64 and 79.
+Operational execution of pilotage is coordinated on VHF 79 by the Pilot Steenbank from the Scheldt Coordination Centre at Flushing.

+Inbound unpiloted vessels receive the necessary instructions for this via VHF 64 and VHF 79.

-3. During periods of decreased visibility these pilot vessels (both Flemish and Dutch) give the same fog signals at their stations as the ones used by mechanically powered vessels, as determined by the International Regulations for Prevention of Accidents at Sea.
+3. During periods of decreased visibility these pilot vessels (both Flemish and Dutch) give the same fog signals at their stations as the ones used by mechanically powered vessels, as determined by the International Regulations for Preventing Collisions at Sea.
 They may also give a recognition signal consisting of 4 short bursts.